meshplay/meshplay/docs/pages/extensions/meshmap/importing-design.md

 **Step 3: Import the Design**

-You can import your design by clicking on the “Browse” button and selecting the file from your local machine or import in through URL Once you have selected the file, click on the “Import” button to import design into Meshery Extension.
-When you import a design into Extensions, it will create a Meshery Design based on definition.
-This Meshery design will include all of the configurations, and other parameters defined in the File.
+You can import your design by clicking on the “Browse” button and selecting the file from your local machine or import in through URL Once you have selected the file, click on the “Import” button to import design into Meshplay Extension.
+When you import a design into Extensions, it will create a Meshplay Design based on definition.
+This Meshplay design will include all of the configurations, and other parameters defined in the File.

 <a href="{{ site.baseurl }}/assets/img/meshmap/apps-modal.png"><img style="border-radius: 0.5%;" alt="Import-Application" style="width:800px;height:auto;" src="{{ site.baseurl }}/assets/img/meshmap/import-design.png" /></a>

-Once the Meshery Design has been created, you can use Meshery Extension to manage, operate and observe your cloud native infrastructure.
-You can also use Meshery Extension to deploy your Meshery Design to your infrastructure.
+Once the Meshplay Design has been created, you can use Meshplay Extension to manage, operate and observe your cloud native infrastructure.
+You can also use Meshplay Extension to deploy your Meshplay Design to your infrastructure.